mongodb/mongo/docs/server-parameters.md

 handle the passed-in `tenantId` automatically and store separate parameter values per-tenant.
 Specialized server parameters will have to take care to correctly handle the passed-in `tenantId` and to enforce tenant isolation.

+Like normal server parameters, cluster server parameters can be defined to be dependent on a minimum FCV version or a specific feature flag using the `condition: min_fcv/feature_flag:` syntax discussed above.
+During FCV downgrade, the cluster parameter's stored on-disk value will be deleted if either:
+(1) The downgraded FCV is lower than the cluster parameter's `min_fcv`, or (2) The cluster parameter's `feature_flag` is disabled on the downgraded FCV.
+While a cluster server parameter is disabled due to either of these conditions, `setClusterParameter` on it will always fail, and `getClusterParameter` will fail on `mongod`, and return the default value on `mongos` -- this difference in behavior is due to `mongos` being unaware of the current FCV.

 See [server_parameter_specialized_test.idl][specialized-cluster-server-param-test-idl] and
 [server_parameter_specialized_test.h][specialized-cluster-server-param-test-data] for examples.